mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

 - [ ] Put all markdown files in doxygen generated documentation

 **FEniCS Functionality**
-- [ ] **Organize fenics script so that all existing cases (singe cell isometric, single cell force bc, ellipsoid LV, patient specific mesh LV)  are in one file.** Currently, the user has to specify the cardiac period and number of cycles to simulate.
-This will work for the sensitivity analyis, but moving forward I need to implement a way to specify a general simulation time and allow for variable period?
+- [ ] ~~Organize fenics script so that all existing cases (singe cell isometric, single cell force bc, ellipsoid LV, patient specific mesh LV)  are in one file.** Currently, the user has to specify the cardiac period and number of cycles to simulate.
+This will work for the sensitivity analyis, but moving forward I need to implement a way to specify a general simulation time and allow for variable period?~~
+- [ ] Write "fenics_driver" where this script runs the appropriate file depending on the simulation you want to run.
+There are too many differences between running single cell vs. ventricle to put this all in one script.
 - [ ] **Complete json input file so that the above cases can be switched between without changing anything in the fenics script.**
 - [ ] **Have small json input file for mesh generation, be able to specify output directory and mesh name**
     - [ ] **Test this now**